stonemjs/docs/src/docs/deeper/configurations.md

       └── RoutingBlueprint.ts
 ```

-Within these files, you use the `defineAppBlueprint(...userBlueprints: StoneBlueprint[])` utility to assemble the configuration options, following the `blueprint` philosophy of Stone.js.
+Within these files, you use the `defineBlueprintConfig(...userBlueprints: StoneBlueprint[])` utility to assemble the configuration options, following the `blueprint` philosophy of Stone.js.

 **Example:**